dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

    - **Subscription**: Select the Azure subscription that you want to use.

    - **Resource group**: Use an existing resource group in your subscription or enter a name to create a new resource group.
 A resource group holds related resources for an Azure solution.
-In this example, we use **hands-on-lab**.

    - **Workspace name**: Enter a unique name that identifies your workspace.
 In this example, we use **ml-wksp**.
 Names must be unique across the resource group.
 Use a name that's easy to recall and to differentiate from workspaces created by others.